Landlord/Tenant Laws, Information, And Resources

-Leases and Rental Agreements.
 A rental agreement or lease sets out the terms of an agreement between the landlord and tenant.
 A landlord is required by law to provide you with a written rental agreement.
-The lease or agreement should contain:
+The lease or agreement should contain the following:

 - Rental period.
-The agreement may be month-to-month or for a specific time period such as one year.
-If you are renting on a month-to-month basis you must give the landlord 30 days notice when you plan to move.
-Similarly, the landlord must give you 30 days notice of a change in rent or conditions.
+The agreement may be month-to-month or for a specific time period, such as one year.
+If you rent on a month-to-month basis, you must give the landlord 30 days' notice when you plan to move.
+Similarly, the landlord must give you 30 days' notice of a change in rent or conditions.
 It is important to understand any terms you are accepting.

 - Rules and regulations.
 These are important to know because violations might lead to a termination of your tenancy and eviction.

 - Rent and late charges.
-It is important that these terms be explicitly stated.
-You need to make certain you know when the rent is due, as well as where, how, and to whom it is to be paid.
+These terms must be explicitly stated.
+It would be best if you made certain you know when the rent is due, where, how, and to whom it is to be paid.
 If there are to be charges added for late payment of rent, you need to know when the late charges begin.
-By law, the amount of a late charge may not exceed 10% of the rent.
+By law, the late charge amount may not exceed 10% of the rent.
 There may be an additional fee added for returned checks.